stschiff/sequenceTools/README.md

 In the above command line, if you use a positions-file, it should either contain positions (0-based) or a bed file (see samtools manual for details).
 The output is a simple text file with all positions that could be genotyped in the three samples.

+Note that the `<list_of_positions.txt>` file is strictly optional, as pileupCaller is happy to handle sites that it then discards if they are not in the list of alleles to be pulled down.
+However, it makes the processing much faster, if you already restrict the pileup to the required positions, so this is recommended.

 Next, you need to run pileupCaller, which you run like this:

     pileupCaller --randomHaploid --sampleNames Sample1,Sample2,Sample3 \